 Meanwhile, my hyper-aware brain was scanning the facility, and stopped short at rings on the far side of the building.
 In these rings, dogs were being trotted around in circles but were not required to perform any specific exercises.
 We wandered over and watched.
 That innocent gesture would lead me down a path to a kennel of twenty-nine show dogs later, but I did not know it at the time.
 Then, I was just curious.

-What I had stumbled upon were the breed rings – the beginning stage of the quest for an American Kennel Club Championship.
+What I had stumbled upon were the breed rings–the beginning stage of the quest for an American Kennel Club Championship.
 (At the time, only dogs shown in conformation were awarded the title of Champion.
 Successful obedience dogs earned degrees such as Companion Dog, Companion Dog Excellent, and Utility Dog.
 Now there are additional degrees, and top-winning dogs in obedience can also win Champion titles.)
-Dogs in the breed rings are judged – not on performance – but on how closely they conform to the official Standard of the Breed in soundness, temperament, and type (that elusive set of characteristics that make a breed uniquely what it is, as opposed to any other).
-No points towards a championship can be offered at this pseudo-show, but there are still lovely prizes for a Best in Match victory and first placings in lesser categories.
+Dogs in the breed rings are judged–not on performance–but on how closely they conform to the official Standard of the Breed in soundness, temperament, and type (that elusive set of characteristics that make a breed uniquely what it is, as opposed to any other).
+No points towards a championship can be offered at this pseudo-show, but there are still lovely prizes for a Best in Match victory and first place in lesser categories.

 Note my statement that dogs in the breed ring are not judged on performance.
 That benign fact would be my undoing later.
 Meanwhile, though, we had a performance to give this day.
 Misha didn’t do much wrong, but he did not give a stellar performance, either.
-In an actual Obedience Trial we would have gotten one leg of the three required for the CD degree, having earned a paltry 172 out of the required 200 points – with 170 needed to qualify.
+In an actual Obedience Trial we would have gotten one leg of the three required for the CD degree, having earned a paltry 172 out of the required 200 points–with 170 needed to qualify.
 But that was enough for me at the moment.
 Our future in the world of dog shows was secured right there, right then.
 My husband did not know he would be coming home to a full blown addict.
 As soon as the scores were announced, I was back at the breed rings again.
-That simple walk across the armory floor nearly derailed Richard’s career before it began–but those repercussions were months away.
+That second walk across the armory floor nearly ended Richard’s career before it began–but those repercussions were months away.

-Jack had that look about him that screamed “other” – to everyone, that is, except this googly-eyed dreamer with visions of blue ribbons in her head.
+Jack had that look about him that screamed “other”–to everyone, that is, except this googly-eyed dreamer with visions of blue ribbons in her head.
 His slightly greasy, midnight-sky hair was at odds with the current Beatles-and-Monkees-style short, shiny locks.
-Scanning back over the rock stars of that era, few mainstream musicians even had beards, but Jack did.
-The riveting blue eyes that blazed forth from a face nearly shrouded in sinister-looking black detracted yet more from any resemblance to the “young Turk” executive trainee.
-But this is how the dog show handler is supposed to present himself — with conservative suit or sport jacket, dress shirt, tie, pressed trousers.
+Scanning back over the rock stars of that era, I recall that few mainstream musicians had beards, but Jack did.
+The riveting blue eyes that blazed forth from a face nearly shrouded in sinister-looking black detracted even more from any resemblance to the “young Turk” executive trainee.
+But this is how the dog show handler is supposed to present himself– with conservative suit or sport jacket, dress shirt, tie, pressed trousers.
 It is advantageous to stand out in the show ring, though preferable that the quality of your dog speaks for itself.
 It is decidedly detrimental to call attention to oneself in the unique way that Jack did., with his camping-blanket plaids and competing stripes.
 By the time I noticed that, it was too late.

 The hulking lumberjack did a credible job with my dog.
 He was entered in the class that no one enters if he is seriously competing for a win, but again I was clueless.
 The judge had only two dogs in her ring, and one of them was copper-colored.
 Now, I’d heard that her entire kennel of Siberians were red, and that she was partial to that color over all the others.
 I was curious to see what she’d do with my black-and-white Misha.